MariuszKrzanowski/iot-on-premises/README.md

 This repository contains slides and source code for presentation IoT on premises.
 You can fing here three types of projects under src folder:

 * Subfolder Arduino is used by PlatformIO to build and deploy solution on ESP8266-01S and ESP8266-E12.
-* Subfolder Windows contain projects compiled and via Visual Stdio 2019.
+* Subfolder Windows contain projects to be compiled via Visual Stdio 2019.
-* Subfolder NodeRed contains various node red flows used while presentation.
+* Subfolder Node-Red contains various Node-Red flows used while presentation.

 ## NOTE